matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Keeping nonces unique

 ::: warning
-- The current model does not allow custom wallets to send multiple transactions at the same time, while keeping a deterministic ordering.
+- The current model does not allow custom wallets to send multiple transactions at the same time and maintain deterministic ordering.
 - For EOAs, nonces are expected to grow sequentially; while for custom accounts the order of transactions cannot be guaranteed.
 - In the future, we plan to switch to a model where accounts can choose between sequential or arbitrary nonce-ordering.
 :::